Bob-Wright/Authur-An-Image-Based-MFA-User-Authentication-System/README.md

 # Authur-User-Authentication-System
 A demo User Registration and logon system.
 Supports several logon methods.

 This is an article about the enrollment or registration componenet of our user authentication system.
+This code is in the repo.

 https://hackernoon.com/building-an-mfa-user-authentication-system-enrollment-component-code-using-images